 ‘Hey, can you guys pass that Cabernet Franc, it looks really good.’
 ‘No problem, we’ll trade it for that Petite Syrah.’

 I take another bite of lamb, then shovel creamy potatoes gratin into my mouth, and feel a bit homesick.
 They are (almost) as good as my Mom’s.
 I think that maybe next time I visit her, I’ll take some Lodi wine, get some lamb chops, and try to recreate this pairing.
 Wine and thoughts now flow fast and easy, the themes from King’s talk materializing in front of me.

-He told us about the 100-plus varieties of grapes planted in Lodi, including many arcane ones, and here we are drinking ‘Obsession‘ Symphony, made with a cross of Muscat of Alexander and Grenache Gris.
-It has a flowery aroma with a pleasant freshness and acidity, apple and pear flavors, a touch of sweetness.
-When Kautz tells me the China importer is Vinolia, I realize I’ve had this wine before, in the company’s shop in Beijing.
+He told us about the 100-plus varieties of grapes in Lodi, including many arcane ones, and here we are drinking ‘Obsession‘ Symphony, made with a cross of Muscat of Alexander and Grenache Gris.
+It has a floral aroma, a pleasant freshness and acidity, apple and pear flavors, a touch of sweetness.
+When Kautz tells me the China importer is Vinolia, I realize I’ve had this before, in the company’s shop in Beijing.

 Feeling rosy, I pull out a Chinese wine I brought on the trip, a bottle from Helan Qing Xue in Ningxia.
-I realize the fruitiness of the Lodi wines might make this one seem a bit green, but I’d like our hosts to try something from a region in China that is steadily becoming as ambitious as Lodi about finding a higher place in the wine world.
+I realize the fruitiness of the Lodi wines might make this one seem a bit green but I’d like our hosts to try something from a region in China that is steadily becoming as ambitious as Lodi about finding a higher place in the wine world.
 Then I make a final run through some of my favorites on the table—including another gulp of that ‘Rapture’ Cabernet Sauvignon—before we call it a night.